What Is A Domain Registration And How Does It Connect To The Site’s Hosting?

 A domain name is just like the address of your home, while web hosting simply means the space of your house where you put your furniture.
 Instead of using area code or street name, a set of numbers or words are used for naming websites.
 Computer memory and hard disks are used instead of steel and wood for storing and processing your website data files.

 Most people get confused because web hosting and domain registration services are usually offered by the same company or provider.
-Conventional domain registrars that mainly offered domain registration services are now offering website hosting services but it is always strongly recommended using two different companies for each service (hosting and domain name registration) because we usually keep the domain registration with the same company for many years while we may change hosting often, depending of the market situation.
+Conventional domain registrars that mainly offered domain registration services are now offering website hosting services but it is always strongly recommended to use two different companies for each service (hosting and domain name registration) because we usually keep the domain registration with the same company for many years while we may change hosting often, depending on the market situation.
 Having registered the domain name with your hosting company will make it difficult to switch company.

 Launching a New Website

 So, now you understand that your domain name and the DNS records reside with the domain registrar while your website files stay on the web server of your hosting provider at a specified IP address.
-For you to launch a new site, the DNS records must be updated in the domain registrar’s control panel to help direct traffic from the domain name to your IP address on the web server.
+For you to launch a new site, the DNS records must be updated in the domain registrar’s control panel to help direct traffic from the domain name to your IP address on the webserver.
 This is why having a web host and owning a domain name are necessary for visitors to find your site at your web address.

 Regardless of the hosting service or domain registrar you choose, make sure you understand what they are providing.
 Know the charges and how your website will be affected in case you want to move.
 You may always think you can move stick with the current hosting provider for years, however, anything can happen in the future.
 It is better to always be prepared to avoid any issues with your website later on.